 Webhooks function in near realtime to transfer information to vendors on events that have occurred provider-side, ensuring the two are in sync.
 This realtime approach is known as event-driven notifications for Webhooks and is useful both for providing immediately actionable, up-to-date information and also for keeping two remote systems in sync.

 A webhook loosely couples two applications to establish a communication channel between them.
 These two systems or applications can exchange information on particular events, acknowledging the respective event without having to ‘know’ the other party’s server architecture, functionality or configuration.
 The communication happens asynchronously and is event-driven.
 This saves time and hassle when integrating systems.

 Downtime Intolerance (delivery guarantees)

 With webhooks, the event information will never get lost, even if the vendor party is experiencing downtime.
 This is because the Provider will keep sending event data periodically to the callback-URL until the vendor responds back with the 200OK response with the Provider’s predefined response body.
-Usually, the Provider follows up the retry several times if they don’t get a success response from the vendor, before marking this data as abandoned.
-This functionality differs provider by provider, so it is worth reading their individual strategies to make sure you get what you need.
+Usually, the Provider follow-ups the retry several times if they don’t get a success response from the vendor and before they mark this data as an abandoned.
+This functionality differs provider by provider, so it is worth reading their individual strategies.

 Easy integration and consumption